MSK Earns Top Distinction for Pediatric Cancer Care From American College of Surgeons

 Share

-MSK Kids patient Sammy preparing to swing a bat
+Sammy gets ready to swing a bat

-Today Sammy C. is a healthy 15-year-old boy — a top varsity athlete who plays three sports.
+Today Sammy C. is a healthy 16-year-old boy — a top varsity athlete who plays three sports.
 But only 18 months ago, his life was very different.
 Sammy was dealing with a neuroendocrine tumor, a rare and aggressive cancer, in the lower part of his colon.
 He and his family sought help from MSK Kids — the pediatric department at Memorial Sloan Kettering Cancer Center (MSK).

 “Regular children’s hospitals have expertise in many areas, but it’s not as deep as if you concentrate on one area,” says MSK Kids pediatric surgical oncologist Enrico Danzer, MD, one of Sammy’s doctors.
 “At MSK, our focus is solely on cancer, and that’s where some of the advantages come in.
 We have surgeons with expertise in particular organs, and we also have surgeons who specialize in pediatric surgery.
 When our teams work together, patients get the best of both worlds.”